Meadowlarke/Bibliography/Bibliography.md

 #### L

+##### Lang, James M. "Should We Stop Grading Class Participation?" _The Chronicle of Higher Education_ April 9, 2021.

+2/9: How he used to use participation as a grade boost.

+3/9: Why he stopped.

+5/9: Questions regarding motivating students to participate.

+-: "Invitational participation" (cold-calling.)

+6/9: Preparing students to participate.

 ##### Langeveld, Lau, René van Egmond, Reinier Jansen, and Elif Özcan.
 Chap.
 "Intentional Product Sounds" in _Product Sound Design: Intentional and Consequential Sounds._ 2013.